Achievement through learning and participation

 In Year 11 and 12, students can choose from a range of HSIE courses.
 These include:

-The faculty currently has senior students in Geography, Modern History, Ancient History, Business Studies, Legal Studies and Society and Culture.
+The faculty currently offers Year 11 & 12 students Geography, Modern History, Ancient History, Business Studies, Legal Studies, Retail and Work Studies.

 A major priority within HSIE is the use of computer technology in the classroom.
 HSIE classes use interactive whiteboards, laptops and Canvas to tap into student's interest in future focused learning.

 The faculty also offers numerous extra-curricular activities.
 Competitions include the National History competition and the WESSSTA and National Geographic competitions.
 Fieldwork excursions that generally run every year include Boomerang Park (Year 7 students), Sydney GATS excursion (Year 9) and Stockton Beach (Year 10).
 Year 8 history students also participate in a Medieval Incursion, Year 9 have a visit from WWI Living History and Year 10 students experience the NAMBUS.

 The HSIE staff has experienced, passionate and dedicated teachers delivering our subjects.

 We are committed to help all our students achieve their full potential and walk away from their time at school with a love and appreciation of our world, its people and its history.

 telephone 02 4987 4687